weymanf/construct-pcf-metrics/flyrc/readme.md

-A default flyrc for the Concourse CLI
+A default `.flyrc` for the Concourse CLI